Complete and bi-continuous invariant of protein backbones under rigid motion: Duplicates with identical coordinates

+The histogram in Fig.~\ref{fig:near-duplicates} reveals the scale of near-duplicates among 707K+ cleaned chains up to small distances $L_\infty\leq 0.01\angstrom$ on the horizontal axis.
+Each of 10 vertical bins over an interval of length $0.001\angstrom$ indicates the number of pairs (on the logarithmic scale) of backbones $S,Q$ whose distance $L_\infty(\bri(S),\bri(Q))$ is within this interval.
+Since all atomic coordinates in the PDB have 3 decimal places, all distances were rounded to $0.001\angstrom$.
+The bound of $0.01\angstrom$ is considered noise because the smallest inter-atomic distance is about 100 times larger at $1\angstrom=10^{-10}$ m.

+The physical meaning of distances follows from the bi-continuity conditions (c,d) in Problem~\ref{pro:map}.
+If every atom of a backbone $S$ is shifted up to Euclidean distance $\ep$, then $\bri(S)$ changes up to $\la\ep$ in $L_\infty$.
+The Lipschitz constant $\la$ was expressed in Theorem~\ref{thm:continuity} and estimated as $\la\approx 4$ for the hemoglobin chains in Example~\ref{exa:hemoglobins}.
+So any small perturbation of atoms yields a small value of $L_\infty$ in Angstroms.
+The inverse Lipschitz continuity in (\ref{pro:map}d) implies that a small distance $L_\infty(\bri(S),\bri(Q))=\de$ guarantees that all atoms of $S,Q$ can be matched (after a suitable rigid motion) up to Euclidean distance $\mu\de$, see Theorem~\ref{thm:inverse}.
+For all 775K+ pairs in Fig.~\ref{fig:near-duplicates}, the median of the maximum atomwise deviation (of optimally aligned chains) divided by $L_\infty(\bri(S),\bri(Q))$ is about $0.4$.
+So the closeness of $\bri$s practically guarantees the closeness by $\RMSD$.

-One potential explanation of all coincidences is the molecular replacement method \cite{rossmann1990molecular}, which copies all so-called phases (or full structures) from a previously deposited entry in the PDB to a new structure that has the same (or similar) primary sequence but a low-quality electron density map.
-However, since a full protein often consisting of several chains is not expected to be identical to a past entry, all coordinates should be additionally refined by \cite{murshudov2011refmac5,hekkelman2024pdbredo}.
-Fig.~\ref{fig:near-duplicates}~(right) shows that this refinement stage was missed for many thousands of PDB entries, see the tables in the supplementary materials.
+One potential explanation of identical coordinates is the molecular replacement method \cite{rossmann1990molecular}, which uses an existing protein structure, often a previous PDB deposit or part thereof, to solve a new structure.
+If the newly calculated electron density map does not allow for further refinement then the coordinates may (reasonably) remain unchanged.

+The same coincidences can happen with lower-quality cryo-EM maps in which an existing PDB structure may be placed but where the resolution may not allow for further refinement of atomic coordinates \cite{murshudov2011refmac5,hekkelman2024pdbredo}.

 We have checked that the found duplicate backbones also have identical distance matrices on $3m$ ordered atoms, which were slower to compute in time $O(m^2)$ over two days on a similar machine.
-The widely used the DALI server \cite{holm2024dali} also confirmed the found duplicates by the traditional Root Mean Square Deviation (RMSD) through optimal alignment.
-The DALI takes about 30 min on average to find a short list of nearest neighbors of one chain in the whole PDB.
-Extrapolating this time to all 707K+ cleaned chains gives 40+ years, slower than 6 hours for all our comparisons.
+The widely used DALI server \cite{holm2024dali} also confirmed the found duplicates by the traditional Root Mean Square Deviation (RMSD) through optimal alignment.
+The DALI took about 30 min on average to find a short list of nearest neighbors of one chain in the whole PDB.
+Extrapolating this time to all pairwise comparisons for 707K+ cleaned chains yields 40+ years, slower by orders of magnitude than 6 hours needed for all comparisons of the complete invariants $\bri$ on the same desktop computer.
+Our implementation of $\RMSD$ for Fig.~\ref{fig:near-duplicates} has the median time of 534 microseconds per pair of chains (of the same length), about 10 times slower than $L_\infty$ on $\bri$s.